Configure Multiple Resource Managers#

 , set one of your resource managers as the default, and the rest underadditional_resource_managers

-:resource_manager: type: kubernetes name: default-rm # optional, should match the name of your default RM/cluster ... add any other specs you might need ... additional_resource_managers: - resource_manager: type: kubernetes name: additional-rm # should match the name of your other RM(s) kubeconfig_path: <whatever-path-your-rm-config-is-like ~/.kubeconfig> ... add whatever other specs you might need ... resource_pools: - pool_name: <your-rm-pool-name>
+:resource_manager: type: kubernetes cluster_name: default-rm # optional, should match the name of your default RM/cluster ... add any other specs you might need ... additional_resource_managers: - resource_manager: type: kubernetes cluster_name: additional-rm # should match the name of your other RM(s) kubeconfig_path: <whatever-path-your-rm-config-is-like ~/.kubeconfig> ... add whatever other specs you might need ... resource_pools: - pool_name: <your-rm-pool-name>

 Run the new devcluster: